By Marcin Wojtyczka

 - Reduce windage and clear loose gear on and below deck: remove bimini, deflate dinghy, close lockers etc.

-- Make the boat watertight: close all hatches, ports and washboards, cover air vents and spurling pipe, rig stormboards / cover large windows with shutters or plastic coverings
+- Make the boat watertight: close all deadlights / hatches, ports and washboards, cover air vents, hawse and spurling pipes, rig stormboards / cover large ports with storm shutters or plastic coverings from outside, close all sea valves / through-hull fittings that are not essential

 - Check all bilge pumps and pump the bilge dry

-- Check engine, batteries, steering gear, all safety gear, deck lights, and emergency communication, fittings and anchor attachment
+- Boat check-up: engine, batteries, steering gear, all safety gear including liferaft, deck lights, emergency communication, fittings and anchor attachment, hawse and spurling pipe covers fitted and sealed

 - Reef sails: reduce sails early and hoist storm sails whilst you still can, and certainly before dark.
 The force on a sail varies directly with air density and the square of the wind speed.
 Cold air is denser than warm air and so creates a greater force (could be up to 30% or so).
 Wind force does not increase in direct proportion to the wind speed, but rather in proportion to the square of the wind speed.
 A 40kt wind has 4 times the force of a 20kt wind (4040 is 4 times larger than 2020)